PDAL/PDAL/doc/stages/readers.hdf.rst

 Common Use Cases
 ----------------

-A common use case for this data is reading NASA's ICESAT2 data.
+A possible use case for this driver is reading NASA's ICESAT2 data.
 This example reads the X, Y, and Z coordinates from the ICESAT2 ATL03 format and converts them into a LAS file.